Know your Thyroid

 Treatment for hyperthyroidism can vary and mainly depends on the cause, your age, the severity of disease and other medical conditions you may have.
 Healthcare providers may prescribe anti-thyroid drugs that work by blocking the thyroid’s ability to produce new thyroid hormones.
 Methimazole (generic Tapazole®) is the preferred choice as it tends to have fewer severe side effects associated with it.
 In 20–30% of patients with Graves’ disease, treatment with these anti-thyroid drugs result in remission of the disease.
 Other treatments include radioactive iodine that destroys the thyroid cells that are producing hormone, or surgery to remove the thyroid gland all together.

 Treatment for hypothyroidism mainly focuses on replacing the hormones that are not being produced effectively.
 This is usually done using the drug levothyroxine (generic Levo-T®), a synthetic form of thyroid hormone that increases your thyroid hormone levels back to within a normal range.
-While it can help restore your metabolism and allow your body to start producing the energy it needs again, it may take quite some time to establish the proper dosage needed for each patient, depending on what your thyroid hormone levels are at currently and how far they need to be increased.
+Branded Levothyroxine is also available, such as Euthyrox, or Armour Thyroid (generic: Desiccated thyroid) is another population medications used.
+While these medications can help restore your metabolism and allow your body to start producing the energy it needs again, it may take quite some time to establish the proper dosage needed for each patient, depending on what your thyroid hormone levels are at currently and how far they need to be increased.
 Getting the dosage correct is very important as too little and your symptoms will not disappear; too much, and you will start to experience the symptoms of hyperthyroidism as listed above.